 All other specialties: 8,536

 Disability Insurance in Michigan

-At Pattern, our goal is to provide you with up-to-date resources and expertise needed both to fully understand physician disability insurance, but also to find the best and most comprehensive policy for you.
-As an independent agency, we don’t have any affiliation to any of the Big 6 Companies and are only looking out for your best interests.
+At Pattern, our goal is to provide you with up-to-date resources and expertise needed both to fully understand physician disability insurance and also to find the best and most comprehensive policy for you.
+As an independent agency, we don’t have any affiliation with any of the Big 6 Companies and are only looking out for your best interests.

 Knowing Your Disability Insurance Policy

 As we explain in Chapter 3 of our Beginner’s Guide to Disability Insurance, there are several different definitions to understand to know what to look for in a policy.
 Knowing the following definitions will help you get the most out of your physician disability insurance policy:

 Elimination Periods: All long-term policies have an elimination or waiting period (commonly 90 days), which means you must be disabled for a specific length of time before your policy will begin to pay your benefit.
 With a shorter elimination period, the cost of your policy will increase.
 A longer elimination period means you save money on your premiums.